A GUIDE TO INDEPENDENT STUDY IN CHINESE

 * Students should be aware that they may apply for funding from the Henry J. Copeland Fund for Independent Study (http://www.wooster.edu/vpaa/copelandfund.php) to visit other libraries, to subsidize travel for purposes of research, or to purchase essential primary or secondary sources.
 The deadline to apply for such funds is normally early in the fall semester of the senior year, although some funds for summer research are made available in April of the junior year; students should consult with their advisers about the appropriateness of making such application.

 Majors in Chinese are normally expected to write their Senior Thesis in Chinese.
-In exceptional circumstances, however, students may petition the chair for permission to write in English.
+In exceptional circumstances, however, students may petition the chair for permission to write a portion of the project in English.
 Such circumstances might include the following: double majors for whom no faculty member in the second department is able to read Chinese.
 Students who seek permission to write in English should consult with their adviser and with the Chair of the program.
 Before the end of the third week of 451, the student must present a written request to the Chair.
 The request should be in English and should include a full and detailed justification; the chair or any member of the department may request to see additional samples of the student’s written work in English.
 The decision to write the thesis in English will have no effect on its final evaluation and grading.
 The choice of the language of the thesis will in no way affect the research process.
 In all cases students will select topics, as indicated above, for which adequate documentation in Chinese in available.
 Similarly, all conferences for Chinese 451 will be conducted in Chinese.

 Some bilingual and double major I.S. projects involve summaries in Chinese.
 By summary, it is meant translating your ideas into Chinese when and if possible, or writing a new narrative in Chinese equivalent and comparable to the English when and if direct word-for-word translation is awkward both stylistically and intellectually.
 Such Chinese rendition should do justice to the quality of the scholarship in English; this is because some theories and abstract concepts have no perfect equivalents in a different language or culture.
 In such cases, a summary is in order.
 However, a summary does not necessarily mean a shorter or simpler version of the English narrative, as it may even take more to say the same thing in Chinese.
-Writing in Chinese also means to comply with the rhetorical and discursive conventions with which a Chinese person with no English would feel familiar.
+Writing in Chinese also means to comply with the rhetorical and discursive conventions within which a Chinese person with no English would feel familiar.
 The goal is to not compromise the integrity of your own speaking/writing style or the quality of your scholarship when doing a bilingual I.S.